1. What is Business Analysis?

-- In a waterfall model, new requirement or modification of requirements can be asked from stakeholder considering changing business needs.
+- In a waterfall model, new requirements or modifications of requirements can be asked from stakeholders considering changing business needs.
 In this case business analyst is the person who can handle this change request with proper validation and analysis.

-Though we have categorized the above business analyst interview questions based on the experience levels, however, it could be a mixed and match for any career level depending on the organization and their requirement.
+Though we have categorized the above business analyst interview questions based on the experience levels, however, it could be mixed and match for any career level depending on the organization and their requirements.

-50. What is a universe in Business Analytics?_text]
+50. What is the universe in Business Analytics?

-The universe is kind of semantic layer in between database and user interface or more correctly it is one of the interfacing layers in between the client (business user) and data warehouse.
-It actually defines an entire relationship between various tables in a data warehouse.
+Answer: The universe is a kind of semantic layer in between database and user interface or more correctly it is one of the interfacing layers in between the client (business user) and data warehouse.
+It defines an entire relationship between various tables in a data warehouse.